apache/hawq-docs/ddl/ddl-table.md

 -   The `bucketnum` of a hash distributed table.
 -   The number of virtual segments specified in the definition of an external table.
 -   Data locality.
--   The values of `default_hash_table_bucket_number`, `hawq_rm_nvseg_perquery_perseg_limit`, and `hawq_rm_nvseg_perquery_limit` \(including defaults and user-defined values\).
+-   The values of `default_hash_table_bucket_number`, and `hawq_rm_nvseg_perquery_limit` \(including defaults and user-defined values\).

 For any specific query, the first four factors are fixed values, while the configuration parameters in the last item can be used to tune performance of the query execution.
 In querying a random table, the query resource load is related to the data size of the table, usually one virtual segment for one HDFS block.
 As a result, querying a large table could use a large number of resources.

-Use the parameter for bucket number \(`default_hash_table_bucket_number`\) to explicitly set the bucket number when creating a table.
+When initializing a cluster, you can use the `hawq init --bucket_number` parameter to explcitly set the default bucket number \(`default_hash_table_bucket_number`\).

-The `bucketnum` parameter specifies the number of hash buckets to be used in creating virtual segments.
+The `bucketnum` for a hash table specifies the number of hash buckets to be used in creating virtual segments.
 A HASH distributed table is created with `default_hash_table_bucket_number` buckets.
-The default bucket value is 6 times the segment count.
-It can be changed in session level or in the `CREATE TABLE` DDL by using the `bucketnum` storage parameter.
+The default bucket value can be changed in session level or in the `CREATE TABLE` DDL by using the `bucketnum` storage parameter.

-**Note:** For best performance with large tables, the number of buckets should not exceed the value of the `default_hash_table_bucket_number` parameter \(default = 6 segments\).
+**Note:** For best performance with large tables, the number of buckets should not exceed the value of the `default_hash_table_bucket_number` parameter.
 Small tables can use one segment node, `with bucketnum=1`.
-For larger tables, set the bucketnum to a multiple of the number of segment nodes, for the best load balancing on different segment nodes.
-A large table might use 4 or 6 buckets.
+For larger tables, the bucketnum is set to a multiple of the number of segment nodes, for the best load balancing on different segment nodes.
+The elastic runtime will attempt to find the optimal number of buckets for the number of nodes being processed.
+Larger tables need more virtual segments , and hence use larger numbers of buckets.

 The following statement creates a table “sales” with 8 buckets, which would be similar to a hash-distributed table on 8 segments.